oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/getting-started.md

 #### oro:workflow:definitions:load

-This command loads workflows configuration from *.yml configuration files to the database.
-It used during application installation and update.
+This command loads workflow's configurations from *.yml configuration files to the database.
+It used during application installation and update processes.
 Command has two optional options:

 - **--directories** - specifies directories used to find configuration files (multiple values allowed);
 - **--workflows** - specifies names of the workflows that should be loaded (multiple values allowed).

-**Note:** You should run this command if workflow configuration was changed to upload your changes to DB.
+**Note:** You must execute this command every time when workflow configurations were changed at "*.yml" files.

 #### oro:workflow:transit

-This command perform transition with specified name for WorkflowItem with specified id.
+This command perform transition with specified name for WorkflowItem with specified ID.
 It used for performing scheduled transitions.
 Command has two required option:

 - **--workflow-item** - identifier of WorkflowItem.